-4.4.1 A team is eligible to be invited to the National Finals based on competition placement if it is ranked for all awards at its Regional Competition as a non-guest competitor and it meets the following qualifications for ASCE Student Chapters.

-4.4.1.1 An ASCE Student Chapter must be in good standing with ASCE as shown that they:
+- 4.4.1 A team is eligible to be invited to the National Finals based on competition placement if it is ranked for all awards at its Regional Competition as a non-guest competitor and it meets the following qualifications for ASCE Student Chapters. - 4.4.1.1 An ASCE Student Chapter must be in good standing with ASCE as shown that thev: - (a) Have paid their annual dues, as received by ASCE, no later than 11:59 p.m.
+EST on February 1, 2025.

-- (a) Have paid their annual dues, as received by ASCE, no later than 11:59 p.m.
-EST on February 1, 2024. - (b) Submitted their student chapter's full Annual Report no later than 11:59 p.m.
-EST on February 1, 2024 and have received a minimum score of 25 points out of a possible 100.
-Student Chapters that submit an EZ annual reporting form do not qualify to advance on to the National Finals.

-4.4.1.2 An ASCE Student Chapter must attend and participate in their assigned Student Symposium as shown through their school's:

-- (a) On-time attendance and active participation by a member of the ASCE Student Chapter at the Student Symposium Business Meeting. - (b) Participation in the Student Symposium Paper Competition, including submission and presentation by a member of the ASCE Student Chapter.
-Note that any papers/presentations created for any other competition do not count as an entry into the Student Symposium Paper Competition.

-4.4.2 The maximum number of eligible teams from a Regional Competition that will be invited to compete in the National Finals is based on the number of non-guest competitors that competed at that Regional Competition (that is, presented bridges and staged them for timed construction).

-- (1) The single eligible team with the best overall performance rating will be invited from a Regional Competition in which two to five teams competed. - (2) The top two eligible teams in overall performance will be invited from a Regional Competition in which six to ten teams competed. - (3) The top three eligible teams in overall performance will be invited from a Regional Competition in which eleven to sixteen teams competed. - (4) The top four eligible teams in overall performance will be invited from a Regional Competition in which seventeen or more teams competed.

-4.4.3 In addition to qualifying for the National Finals by meeting the requirements of Sub-Sections 4.4.1 and 4.4.2, the following exceptions may be made:

-4.4.3.1 The Rules Committee may, with suitable notice to participating teams, modify the number of qualifying schools as well as develop rules for additional "wildcard" participants and qualifiers based on receiving special awards;

-4.4.3.2 If an eligible school declines to participate in the National Finals, other schools may be named as a replacement at AISC's and ASCE's joint discretion;

-4.4.3.3 AISC may, with ASCE's consent, name additional participants in the National Finals.

-4.4.4 A team competing at the National Finals shall consist only of undergraduate and graduate students who were enrolled at the school for which they are representing during all or part of the fall through spring of the current competition academic year leading up to the National Finals.

-4.4.5 Bridges may be modified in preparation for the National Finals.
+- (b) Submitted their student chapter's full Annual Report no later than 11:59 p.m.
+EST on February 1, 2025 and have received a minimum score of 25 points out of a possible 100.
+Student Chapters that submit an EZ annual reporting form do not qualify to advance on to the National Finals. - 4.4.1.2 An ASCE Student Chapter must attend and participate in their assigned Student Symposium as shown through their school's: - (a) On-time attendance and active participation by a member of the ASCE Student Chapter at the Student Symposium Business Meeting. - (b) Participation in the Student Symposium Paper Competition, including submission and presentation by a member of the ASCE Student Chapter.
+Note that any papers/presentations created for any other competition do not count as an entry into the Student Symposium Paper Competition. - 4.4.2 The maximum number of eligible teams from a Regional Competition that will be invited to compete in the National Finals is based on the number of non-guest competitors that competed at that Regional Competition (that is, presented bridges and staged them for timed construction). - (1) The single eligible team with the best overall performance rating will be invited from a Regional Competition in which two to six teams competed. - (2) The top two eligible teams in overall performance will be invited from a Regional Competition in which seven to twelve teams competed. - (3) The top three eligible teams in overall performance will be invited from a Regional Competition in which thirteen to eighteen teams competed. - (4) The top four eligible teams in overall performance will be invited from a Regional Competition in which nineteen or more teams competed. - 4.4.3 In addition to qualifying for the National Finals by meeting the requirements of Sub-Sections 4.4.1 and 4.4.2, the following exceptions may be made: - 4.4.3.1 The Rules Committee may, with suitable notice to participating teams, modify the number of qualifying schools as well as develop rules for additional "wildcard" participants and qualifiers based on receiving special awards; - 4.4.3.2 If an eligible school declines to participate in the National Finals, other schools may be named as a replacement at AISC's and ASCE's joint discretion; - 4.4.3.3 AISC may, with ASCE's consent, name additional participants in the National Finals. - 4.4.4 A team competing at the National Finals shall consist only of undergraduate and graduate students who were enrolled at the school for which they are representing during all or part of the fall through spring of the current competition academic year. - 4.4.5 Bridges may be modified in preparation for the National Finals.